Charles-René Reynaud

-Charles-René Reynaud (or Reyneau), (1656, Brissac – 24 February 1728, Paris) was a French mathematician.
+Charles-René Reynaud (or Reyneau), (1656, Brissac, Province of Anjou – 24 February 1728, Paris) was a French mathematician.

 Biography

 A priest of the Oratory of Saint Philip Neri, father Reyneau was successively professor of philosophy at Toulon and Pézenas, and then of mathematics at the college of Angers.
 He was a member of the Académie des sciences, belles-lettres et arts d'Angers and free associate of the French Academy of Sciences.